 PresenceLearning encourages close collaboration among the online clinician, teachers, resources professionals, administrators, and parents.
 Clinicians participate in all meetings of the IEP team via phone or videoconferencing.

 You will be matched with students in the states in which you are licensed based on demand, hours required, and schedule matching.
 In addition, if you are bilingual or have specializations in certain areas, you may also be paired to best serve students with those needs.
 You will see the same students each week, and will develop a rapport similar to working onsite.
 In fact, we have many students, parents, and districts who request the same PresenceLearning clinicians year after year.

 PresenceLearning’s teletherapy opportunities are typically scheduled during the traditional school day hours of 8:00 am to 2:30 pm, and we ask that our clinicians commit to at least 10 hours of direct therapy per week.
 Your availability has a significant impact on the caseload we assign to you.
 To get assigned the total number of hours you want, please provide us with your most flexible windows of availability.

 New clinicians are taught how to use the tools in our platform through an online comprehensive orientation called Telehealth Institute.
 You also have the opportunity to work with a clinical mentor so you can practice online therapy techniques and become familiar with the therapy tools available through the platform.
 You receive ongoing support after you have started delivering therapy, too, and can tap into the knowledge and experience of our active, online community of over 700 clinicians—whenever you need it.

-To provide services online, you must be licensed both in your state of residence AND in any state where you provide services (where the students/clients reside).
+To provide services online, you must be fully licensed and cleared in any state where you provide services (where the students/clients reside).